Peter Olayinka: Gent

 Olayinka signed a three-year deal with K.A.A.
 Gent for €1.1 million.
 He joined Czech First League side Dukla Prague on a year-long loan in July 2016.

 Slavia Prague

 On 21 July 2018, Slavia Prague signed Olayinka on a four-year contract from Gent for €3,200,000.

 Red Star Belgrade

 In the evening of 9 January 2023, Red Star Belgrade and Olayinka agreed on the transfer, which will become active after the end of Peter's contract with Slavia.

 International career

-Because of his talent, there were numerous discussions about making Olayinka the first foreign player of the Albania national football team.
-Olayinka himself said that he was willing to play for Albania if he got the Albanian passport.
+Because of his talent, Albanian FA made numerous attempts of making Olayinka the first African player to play for Albanian national team.
+At that time Olayinka himself said that he was willing to play for Albania if he got the Albanian passport.
 However, in September 2019, he was nominated for an international friendly match between Nigeria and Brazil.
+Ever since 2019, he has made 4 appearances for the Nigerian national team.

 Personal life

-In March 2021 he married Nigerian model Yetunde Barnabas.
+In March 2021, he married Nigerian model Yetunde Barnabas.